Kiddie Tax Explained: Rules, 2025 + 2026 Thresholds, and How It Impacts Your Family’s Finances

 Kiddie Tax Capital Gains

-When someone receives a profit, or increase, from an investment then it is considered to be a capital gain.
+When someone receives a profit or increase from an investment, it is considered a capital gain.
 Any capital gain from an investment can be taxed as either a short-term or long-term capital gain.

-When a minor, or full-time college student under the age of 24, receives investment income then it must be reported.
-Either the child can report the capital gains on their own tax return or the gains can be reported on their parent’s return.
+When a minor or full-time college student under 24 receives investment income, it must be reported.
+Either the child can report the capital gains on their tax return or the gains can be reported on their parent’s return.

 The Bottom Line

 The kiddie tax prevents a potential tax loophole that parents used to be able to take advantage of by putting investments in their child’s name.
-Once minors receive investment income, now, they will be taxed accordingly.
-The tax can apply to either their own individual return of the return of their parent.
+Once minors receive investment income, they will be taxed accordingly.
+The tax can apply to either their own individual return or their parent’s return.
 Income from a 529 plan is not taxed with the kiddie tax.

 Frequently Asked Questions (FAQs)

-The kiddie tax applies once the dependent’s unearned income surpasses the $2,500.
-Their own marginal tax rate will apply for unearned income between $1,250 and $2,500.
+The kiddie tax applies once the dependent’s unearned income surpasses the $2,700.
+Their marginal tax rate will apply for unearned income between $1,350 and $2,700.
 It is something that must be accounted for with income from investments, except for income that comes from 529 plans.
 That money can still be used for college without additional tax penalties.

 What date is the cutoff for the age under the kiddie tax?